naver/splade/anserini_evaluation/README.md

 ### Environment

 There are many requirements for running both SPLADE and Anserini.
-We suggest the use of the conda environment described by `env.yml`, with a default name of Anserini, which can be installed by:
+We suggest the use of the conda environment described by `env.yml`, with a default name of `splade`, which can be installed by:

 ```
 conda env create -f env.yml